EMBO Workshop Shigella:

 Chihiro Sasakawa, University of Tokyo/Chiba University, Tokyo, Japan

-Cecilia Toro, University of Chile, Chile
+Cecilia Toro, Universidad de Chile, Santiago, Chile

 Persistance-webSoft